David Onyemata's Fines for Roughing the Passer Equal More Than Week 1 Game Check

 "I'm working on different things, maybe hit them and fall to the side or something," Onyemata said.
 "Don't put my whole body weight on them."

 Triplett noted Onyemata was the only player to receive two fines for roughing the passer in Week 1.
+His first penalty came in the third quarter, when he landed on quarterback Ryan Fitzpatrick; his second was in the fourth quarter, when he made contact with Fitzpatrick's helmet.